Workplace culture and engagement

 Employee forums

 We have a National Employee Forum (NEF) to ensure that employee views on matters affecting the business are heard and represented.
-The National Employee Forum (NEF) members represent all parts of the business and the Forum is chaired by a regional Managing Director.
-The NEF met five times in 2023 and discussed a range of issues including skills and training, the development of our timber frame facility, changes to our schools outreach programme, reward and remuneration, updates to our performance review process, our charity partnerships, sales updates, policy changes, business restructuring and our IT roadmap.
+Members represent all parts of the business and the Forum is chaired by a regional Managing Director.
+The NEF met four times in 2024 and discussed a range of issues including our employee survey results, development of our employee value proposition, our Innovate IT programme, the introduction of the Future Home standards and other topics.

 Each business unit as well as our strategic land division, head office and logistics business has its own Local Employee Forum (LEF).
 These include elected employees, with each key function represented, as well as members of the local leadership.
-LEFs meet at least twice a year and feedback from the sessions is reviewed by regional and Group management, and informs the agenda for our NEF meetings where appropriate.
+LEFs meet at least twice a year.
+Feedback from the sessions is reviewed by regional and Group management and informs the agenda for our NEF meetings where appropriate.

 Engaging young talent